Collation Types

 You will normally prepare your collation of substantive variants between editions before you begin to modernize your text.
 Doing this collation prepares you to make sound decisions grounded in deep knowledge of the editorial history of the text.
 (LEMDO recognizes that many editors making the transition to LEMDO will have already modernized their text before they create the collation file because of the ISE platform’s use of string-matching.)

 LEMDO’s practice is to convert the semi-diplomatic transcription of your choice to a base file that you will modernize.
 For example, if you wanted to base a modern edition of The Merchant of Venice on the 1619 Pavier quarto, LEMDO would take your semi-diplomatic transcription of Q2 and create a template for your modern edition.
-When you begin work on this file, you will see your old semi-diplomatic text with skeletal tagging in place for the modern text that you will eventually create by modernizing the semi-diplomatic transcription.
+When you begin work on this file, you will see your old semi-diplomatic transcription with skeletal tagging in place for the modernized text that you will eventually create by modernizing the semi-diplomatic transcription.
 We will remove the tagging that captures forme works (running titles, signature marks, etc.) and compositorial line beginnings.

 Before you begin to modernize this text, you will insert anchors in your modern file and create the individual apparatus entries (in your collation file) that point to these anchors.
 See Create Anchors and Practice: Encode the Root <app> Element for more information on adding anchors.